cloudmesh-community/book/chapters/prg/scala/scala.md

 one supertype, you can use `trait`s.
 Traits can not be instantiated but classes and objects (an `object` in Scala, which is defined by the kwyword `object` is just a singleton class) can extend traits.

 Subtypying in Scala is simialr to that of Java.
-Let's modify our code and add the entity `Employee` as a subclass of `Person`:
+Let us modify our code and add the entity `Employee` as a subclass of `Person`:

 ```python
 class Person(val firstName : String, val lastName : String){